rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 :   tables are stored in memory.

 Archive
-:   data compression on insertion saves disk space, but slows down search queries (cold data).
+:   data compression on insertion saves disk space but slows down search queries (cold data).

 It is a matter of adopting an engine according to need: Archive for log storage, Memory for temporary data, and so on.

-MariaDB/MySQL uses port 3306/tcp for network communication.
+MariaDB/MySQL uses port 3306/TCP for network communication.

-As the default version supplied with Rocky is the MariaDB community version of the database, this chapter will deal with this version.
+This chapter will deal with this version as the default version supplied with Rocky is the MariaDB community version of the database.
 Only the differences between MySQL and MariaDB are specifically dealt with.

 ### Installation